davecade/coding-game/README.md

 3. **User Authentication**: Implementing user authentication, coupled with a MongoDB database to enhance data management efficiency.

 4. **JWT Tokens**: Will integrating JWT tokens to elevate the security standards of the API requests.

+5. **Testing**: Planning toa dd test coverage, and introduce automated testing.
+This will include unit tests for each component to ensure the system works correctly as a whole.

 ## Contact Information
 For further inquiries, please reach out to me at `dave.cadelina@outlook.com`.